 Does the program require the GRE?

-No, The DNP/MPH dual degree program does not requires the GRE.
+No. SPH does not require the GRE for its master’s and doctoral degree programs.
+Learn more about our decision regarding the GRE.
 All applicants must be applying to or currently admitted to a DNP program.

 What makes it a dual program?

 With approval, you may apply up to 14 credits of nursing courses toward the MPH and with approval from your DNP program, transfer public health credits toward the DNP.
 This allows you to reduce the length of the programs, saving you time and money.

 Can I complete the DNP at any school?

 Yes, you may attend any accredited DNP program anywhere and complete the MPH at the UMN School of Public Health.
 The SPH can transfer up to 14 credits from the DNP school to the MPH with approval, which will save you time and tuition dollars.